cschaus1507/CheckIn1507/README.md

 Mentors/managers will be prompted for the key in the browser.
 Keys are stored in `sessionStorage` (clears when the browser is closed).

 ## Tasks Board (/tasks)
-- Kanban stages: To Do → In Progress → Road Blocked → Done
+- Stages: To Do → In Progress → Road Blocked → Done
 - Filter chips by subteam
 - Students can join/leave any task and post comments/notes.
 - Mentors (with `MENTOR_KEY`) can create tasks, assign students, and move task stages.